John Jeremiah Ahearne

 Together, we will recognise and explore patterns in yourself and others, what your triggers are, and where those patterns may have originated.
 I do not believe in immediate fixes; rather, most issues are relational problems.

-I work from clinics in Angel Islington, Holborn, Bond Street, Wimpole Street, Harley Street, Cavendish Square, Oxford Street, the West End, and Marylebone.
+I work from clinics in Angel, Islington, Holborn, Bond Street, Wimpole Street, Harley Street, Cavendish Square, Oxford Street, the West End, and Marylebone.
 Currently, I have availability in the West End and Marylebone - behind Selfridges.

 It's about the relationship we have with a problem that causes us pain; how you react to a topic, person or life event that causes upset in your personal and/or professional life.